lrchnnng/craft-collective/README.md

 * [Affinity](https://affinity.serif.com/en-gb/designer/) - Used to resize images.
 * [Astrid & Miyu](https://www.astridandmiyu.com/) - Used for images of jewellery
 * [Django](https://www.djangoproject.com/) - Used to create site
+* [ChatGPT 4](https://chat.openai.com/) - Used to find possible solutions to major issues in my code
+* [Code Institute](https://learn.codeinstitute.net/dashboard) - Used for source code and learning materials
 * [Code Institute DB Maker](https://dbs.ci-dbs.net/) - Used to create my database for deployment
 * [Code Institute Python Linter](https://pep8ci.herokuapp.com/) - Used to check and fix python errors
 * [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics) - Used to style site